Little Canada Big Stories

 Case Studies

-We looked at immersive experiences, what made them memorable and how they successfully left lasting impressions on their visitors.
+We looked at how other experiences successfully left lasting impressions on their visitors.

 • Invisible worlds, Natural History Museum, New York